emissary-ingress/emissary/reference/debugging.md

 # Debugging

-If you’re experiencing issues with Ambassador and cannot diagnose the issue through the "Diagnostics" tab from the [Edge Policy Console](../../about/edge-policy-console), this document covers various approaches and advanced use cases for debugging Ambassador issues.
+If you’re experiencing issues with the Ambassador Edge Stack and cannot diagnose the issue through the "Diagnostics" tab from the [Edge Policy Console](../../about/edge-policy-console), this document covers various approaches and advanced use cases for debugging Ambassador issues.

 First, create an example configuration for debugging demonstrations that are available throughout this document.

 Then, complete the following debugging options:

 * Check Ambassador Status
 * Review Ambassador Logs
 * Examine Pod and Container Contents